 Catnip, scientifically named “Nepeta Cataria” is a member of the mint family.
 Native to Europe and parts of Asia, this plant on average grows around 30 inches tall and buds pale pink to deep purple flowers.
-The strong aroma is a natural repellent to both flies and mosquitoes; oil isolated from catnip is 10 times stronger than DEET.
+The strong aroma is a natural repellent to both flies and mosquitoes; oil isolated from catnip is 10 times stronger than DEET thanks to the chemical nepetalactol.
 It is also known to attract beneficial insects that eat aphids and mites; and even repel deer, making this attractive plant a great addition to any garden.
 As for human consumption, catnip has been brewed in teas all around the world and also used as a culinary herb in many cuisine dishes.

 So what is it about this mint herb makes cats tick?